OctopusDeploy/docs/docs/administration/managing-infrastructure/service-watchdog.md

 ## What can you do about it? {#ServiceWatchdog-Whatcanyoudoaboutit?}

-As of **Octopus 3.7.17** there is a **watchdog** command that can be used on the command line to configure a Windows Scheduled Task that ensures the services are running.
+The **watchdog** command can be used on the command line to configure a Windows Scheduled Task that ensures the services are running.
 The command is used as follows.

 ### Configure the watchdog {#ServiceWatchdog-ConfiguringtheWatchdog}